Please read the guidelines carefully as changes have been made

 - Proposal narrative

-- Proposed budget (in the VentureWell template, which can be downloaded here or directly from the online proposal application)
+- Proposed budget (DOWNLOAD HERE or directly from the online proposal application)

 - Letter(s) of support (at least 1 required, maximum of 3 accepted)

 - Team member resumes (4 resumes maximum, each limited to 3 pages per resume)